Korea, Kimchi and more: having a blast in Busan

 The area already hosts a number of global events and is home to leading galleries.
 Many were hanging shows when we visited, but we enjoyed seeing the vast spaces of the Tanks as well as a group show ‘Desert Garden’ at Ota Fine Arts, Chen Wei at ShanghART and Stuart Middleton animations at Carlos/Ishikawa in Qiao Space.

-The children were mesmerised by the dollhouses and paintings in Xu Bacheng’s solo exhibition ‘Island of Immortality’ at Arario Gallery.
+The children were mesmerised by the dolls houses and paintings in Xu Bacheng’s solo exhibition ‘Island of Immortality’ at Arario Gallery.

 Island of Immortality, Xu Bacheng, Arario Gallery, Shanghai.